cola-GDS/GDS2926/cola_report.md

-If matrix rows can be associated to genes, consider to use `GO_Enrichment(res, ...)` to perform function enrichment for the signature genes.
+If matrix rows can be associated to genes, consider to use `functional_enrichment(res, ...)` to perform function enrichment for the signature genes.
+See [this vignette](http://bioconductor.org/packages/devel/bioc/vignettes/cola/inst/doc/functional_enrichment.html) for more detailed explanations.